-Northern Border has \$100 million of senior notes due in August 2016 and this amount will be refinanced with a draw on the Northern Border Credit Agreement.
+Northern Border's \$100 million of senior notes matured in August 2016 and was refinanced with a draw on its \$200 million revolving credit agreement.

-Our equity investee PNGTS has \$11 million of scheduled debt repayments in for the remainder of 2016, of which the Partnership's share is approximately \$6 million.
-While PNGTS debt repayments are not funded with cash calls to its owners, PNGTS has historically funded its scheduled debt repayments by adjusting its available cash for distribution, which effectively reduces the net cash that will be received by the Partnership as distributions from PNGTS.
+Our equity investee PNGTS has \$5 million of scheduled debt repayments for the remainder of 2016, of which the Partnership's share is approximately \$3 million.
+While PNGTS debt repayments are not funded with cash calls to its owners, PNGTS has historically funded its scheduled debt repayments by adjusting its available cash for distribution, which effectively reduces the net cash that is received by the Partnership as distributions from PNGTS.

-Additionally, PNGTS is restricted under the terms of their note purchase agreement from making cash distributions to its partners unless certain conditions are met.
+Additionally, PNGTS is restricted under the terms of its note purchase agreement from making cash distributions to its partners unless certain conditions are met.
 Before a distribution can be made, the debt service reserve account must be fully funded and the PNGTS debt service coverage ratio for the preceding and succeeding twelve months must be 1.30 or greater.
+At September 30, 2016, the debt service coverage ratio was 2.05 for the twelve preceding months and 1.58 for the twelve succeeding months.
+Therefore, PNGTS was not restricted to make any cash distributions.

-GTN has commitments of \$2 million as of June 30, 2016 in connection with the closeout costs relating to the Carty Lateral project, various capital overhauls and other capital projects.
+GTN has commitments of \$4 million as of September 30, 2016 in connection with pipeline integrity projects and various maintenance and general plant projects.

-North Baja has commitments of \$1 million as of June 30, 2016 in connection with a pipe replacement project.
+North Baja has commitments of \$1 million as of September 30, 2016 in connection with various maintenance capital and pipe replacement projects.

-2016 Second Quarter Cash Distribution
+2016 Third Quarter Cash Distribution

-On July 21, 2016, the board of directors of our General Partner declared the Partnership's second quarter 2016 cash distribution in the amount of \$0.94 per common unit payable on August 12, 2016 to unitholders of record as of August 1, 2016.
+On October 20, 2016, the board of directors of our General Partner declared the Partnership's third quarter 2016 cash distribution in the amount of \$0.94 per common unit payable on November 14, 2016 to unitholders of record as of November 1, 2016.
 Please read Item 2.
 "Management Discussion and Analysis of Financial Condition and Results of Operations - Recent Business Developments."